 In MS, the central nervous system (CNS) is damaged.
 Current therapies prevent this damage occurring in the first place, but do not repair the damage already caused in MS. Dr Kaylene Young and Professor Bruce Taylor, are working towards new discoveries that may provide treatments to protect and repair the nervous system.

-In her laboratory research, Dr Young has found that a form of non-invasive magnetic stimulation can promote myelin growth in the CNS in mice.
-Dr Young will determine if this magnetic stimulation can also induce myelin growth and repair in laboratory models of MS. Following this, Dr Young will work with Professor Taylor in clinical trials to determine if this treatment is safe for people with MS, and if the treatment is likely to be effective for all people with MS, or for people with specific MS lesions.
+In her laboratory research, Associate Professor Young has found that a form of non-invasive magnetic stimulation can promote myelin growth in the CNS in mice.
+Associate Professor Young will determine if this magnetic stimulation can also induce myelin growth and repair in laboratory models of MS. Following this, Associate Professor Young will work with Professor Taylor in clinical trials to determine if this treatment is safe for people with MS, and if the treatment is likely to be effective for all people with MS, or for people with specific MS lesions.

 Together the pair will draw in other scientist and clinicians to bridge the gap between laboratory findings and clinical practice and vice versa.
 They will work with their colleagues to establish and evaluate the MS Translation Centre at the Menzies Institute for Medical Research in Tasmania.
 The Centre aims to progress discoveries along the translational pipeline to accelerate the delivery of new interventions to improve the lives of people with MS.

-In the first six months of their Paired Fellowship Dr Young and Professor Taylor have made progress on all the aims of their work.
+Associate Professor Young and Professor Taylor have continued to make excellent progress on all aims of their work.

 Updated: 08 November, 2017